b2io/development-standards/ide/vs-code/README.md

   - You'll follow their cursor in an open file, as well as see any additional files they may open.
 - Using the VS Code terminal, you can share local development servers with collaborators
 - You can give collaborators **write-access** to the VS Code terminal by right-clicking a shared terminal under **"Shared Terminals"**, and selecting **"Make Read/Write"**
-- Stop sharing terminals or servers by right-clicking on them under **"Session Details"**, or clicking the red X (❌) to the right of the item
+- Stop sharing terminals or servers by right-clicking on them under **"Session Details"**, or clicking the red X (❌&nbsp;&nbsp;&nbsp;) to the right of the item

 <img src="./images/live-share-pairing.png" alt="Follow participants; share terminals and servers" width="75%" height="75%" />